 Maxis

 From 2001 through 2013 I worked for the canonical 'Sim' game studio, Maxis, a subsidiary of Electronic Arts, located in the San Francisco Bay Area.
 (Initially at Walnut Creek, then Redwood Shores, and then Emeryville, and then remotely from London for a few years.)
+I started fresh out of graduate school as a junior engineer, and ended at the top of the technical career ladder, so it was a formative experience, one that I'm very grateful for.

 The major Maxis games I worked on were: